Sankardev: Ekasarana

-Sankardev preached pure devotion (bhakti) to Krishna consisting primarily in the singing (kirtan) and listening to (sravan) of his deeds and activities.
+Sankardev preached devotion (bhakti) to Krishna consisting primarily in the singing (kirtan) and listening to (sravan) of his deeds and activities.
 Ekasarana follows the dasya attitude (bhava) of worship in which the devotee considers himself to be a servant of God.
 In contrast to other Vaishnava schools, Radha is not worshiped along with Krishna.

 The people who practice his religion are referred to variously as Mahapurushia, Sarania and Sankari.

 Srimanta Sankardev started a system of initiation (Sarana) into his religion.
-He caused a huge social revolution by fighting against the caste discrimination prevailing at that time.
+He caused a social revolution by fighting against the caste discrimination prevailing at that time.
 He initiated people of all castes and religions, including Muslims.
-After initiation, the devotee is expected to adhere to the religious tenets of Ekasarana consisting in worship to one God, Krishna, and offering devotion to him, forsaking completely all forms of Vedic rites.
+After initiation, the devotee is expected to adhere to the religious tenets of Ekasarana consisting in worship to one God, Krishna, and offering devotion to him, forsaking all forms of Vedic rites.

 Though he himself married twice, had children and led the life of a householder, his disciple Madhavdev did not.
 Some of his followers today follow celibate life (kevaliya bhakat) in the Vaishnavite monasteries – the sattras.

 Sankardev's famous debate with Madhavdev, who was a staunch sakta (devotee of Shakti) earlier, and Madhavdev's subsequent induction into Ekasarana, is often cited as the single most epoch-making event in the history of the neo-Vaishnavite movement in Assam.
-Madhavdev, an equally multi-talented person, became his most celebrated disciple.
+Madhavdev, an equally multi-talented person, became his celebrated disciple.